Roundabouts in America: Who has the right-of-way?

 3. And finally if two autos arrive at the yield sign at the same time, the automobile on the right should enter first.

 1. The stopper.
 This driver stops dead at the yield sign.
 It is not only a stop sign it is a “super duper power stop sign.”
 This driver will wait until all other automobiles in view have arrived at the roundabout and passed through it.
 The approaching car may be a half a mile away but the parked “stopper” will patiently wait.
 Everybody has the right away but them.
 A car may be in a train of twenty, meaning that there is no way that the second car could have reached the yield sign ahead of “the stopper” but he will let all twenty cars race through.
-Only when there is not another car in sight will “the stopper” timidly enter the roundabout and find a way on to his destination.
+Only when there is not another car in sight will “the stopper” timidly enter the intersection or roundabout and find a way on to his destination.
 It can be pretty frustrating to be behind a stopper when you are on your way to the airport.

 2. The speedster.
 This driver believes that he or she has the right of way because of their speed.
-They roar confidently toward the roundabout, ignoring all other drivers approaching from all other sides, believing that the yield sign does not apply to them.
+They roar confidently toward the intersection or roundabout, ignoring all other drivers approaching from all other sides, believing that the yield sign does not apply to them.

 I actually had a driver explain this to me.
 I had slowly rolled into the roundabout when a car racing in from my left laid on the horn.
 How dare I pull in ahead of him?
 He kept laying on the horn so I stopped to let him pull up beside me and lecture me.
 “You almost caused an accident,” he said, “I almost hit you.
 I had the right away (sic,) why did you pull in front of me?”